In Lausanne, beauty can be experienced for free – all you have to do is look up and enjoy the surrounding scenery !

 Visit a historical building such as the Cathedral

-> The painted doorway and its period paintings
+- The painted doorway and its period painting

 By night, from outside the building, you can also witness an age-old tradition: the calling of the hours by the Cathedral’s watchman.
 From 10 pm to 2 am, he calls out the time for the city inhabitants.
 Initially designed to provide early warning in case of fires, the watchman has been present ever since 1405.